yongheew/DataHub/README.md

-# Team <PenangOne Better> – DataHub 📊🤖
+# Team PenangOne Better – DataHub 📊🤖

-# DataHub
+Welcome to DataHub!
-An AI-powered operational memory system for workers, managers, users that turns history and reports from a particular organization into structured, actionable intelligence using Vertex AI.
+DataHub is an AI-powered operational memory system for workers, managers, users that turns history and reports from a particular organization into structured, actionable intelligence using Vertex AI.

 ## Repository Overview & Team Introduction
 This repository contains source code, documentation, and implementation for **Data-Hub**.